diemastermonkey/trickery/README.md

 + Utilities for scripts
 + Procedural generation
 + Obfuscation
-+ Self-modifying code
++ Self-modifying or self-generating code
-+ Self-generating code
 + /etc

 Useful for everything from lulz to world domination.